J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 2. Generated unrelated QA's

-We generated the PubMed unrelated QA's with the follwing prompts.
+We generated the PubMed unrelated QA's with the following prompts.

 User: "Are you familiar with PubMed dataset?"
 User: "Generate 5 question which has nothing to do with PubMed or any other medical topic."